-The Elderberry (Sambucus Canadensis) is deciduous shrub that grows to heights of 5-12 feet with equal spreads of 5-12 feet wide.
+The Common Elderberry (Sambucus Canadensis), also called American Elderberry, is a deciduous shrub that grows to heights of 5-12 feet with equal spreads of 5-12 feet wide.
 Showy white flowers begin blooming June to July.
 Grow in medium to wet, well-drained soils in.
 Tolerates a wide range of soils, but prefers moist, humusy ones.
 Spreads by root suckers to form colonies.
 Prune suckers as they appear unless naturalizing.
 A large number of late winter pruning options include pruning out dead or weakened stems, shortening one year stems or cutting back to the ground to rejuvenate.
 Some horticulturists recommend a hard spring pruning for maintaining best foliage and habit.

 Prefers full sun to partial shade.